 The Crofton Bug

-The Crofton Bug was the resurrection of one of the defunct Crosley Automobile company’s better ideas.
-The Crosley had been a valiant attempt by industrialist Powell Crosley to provide an ultra-compact, highly-affordable car that offered all of America the joy and freedom of motoring.
-Alas, after selling nearly 75,000 cars and trucks in the years just before and after World War II - and losing a good chunk of change in the process - Crosley threw in the towel in 1952.
-Its frugal sedans, station wagons, roadsters and trucks failed to capture the favor of a nation intent on conspicuous consumption.
+The Crofton Bug was a resurrection of one of the defunct Crosley Motor’s better ideas.
+The Crosley automobile was a valiant attempt by industrialist Powell Crosley to provide an ultra-compact, highly-affordable car that offered all of America the joy and freedom of motoring.
+Alas, after selling nearly 75,000 cars and trucks in the years just before and after World War II - and losing a good chunk of change in the process - he threw in the towel in 1952.
+The frugal Crosley sedans, station wagons, roadsters and trucks failed to capture the favor of a nation intent on conspicuous consumption.

 When W.B.
 Crofton, a successful San Diego GMC truck and Aerojet Marine dealer, purchased the rights to that versatile Crosley engine in the late 1950s, he also got the plans for the Crosley Farm-O-Road utility vehicle.
 The Farm-O-Road was built on a toughened up Crosley sedan chassis.
 It was a pint-sized truck-let that could go anywhere a mule and cart could but with a lot less fuss… and not much more comfort.
 About 600 Farm-O-Roads were sold over Crosley’s last 2+ years.